Black neon tetra: Credit card fraud

-A black neon tetra committed credit card fraud during a 2023 livestream by "Mutekimaru Channel" on YouTube.
+A black neon tetra inadvertently caused their owner's credit card to be charged during a 2023 livestream by "Mutekimaru Channel" on YouTube.
 The owner was using motion-tracking software to turn the fish's movements into Nintendo Switch inputs, letting them "play" video games.
 In 2020, the fish beat Pokemon Sapphire after 3,195 hours, a feat that takes about 30 hours for a typical human.
 On January 14, 2023, Pokémon Violet crashed at 1,144 hours, giving the fish free access to the main menu.
 They entered inputs that opened Nintendo eShop, added 500 yen ($3.85 USD) to their owner's account, and exposed his credit card details on the livestream.
 Mutekimaru later requested a refund of the 500 yen from Nintendo.
+Several media outlets facetiously described the fish as having committed "credit card fraud".

 The fish also downloaded an N64 emulator, set up PayPal, used reward points to buy an avatar, and changed Mutekimaru's Nintendo account name to "ROWAWAWA¥".
 After about seven hours, their movements shut down the Switch.